OctopusDeploy/blog/blog/2018-03/azure-functions/index.md

 ### Step 1 - Deploy Function
 As noted above, Azure Lambdas effectively use the same architecture under the hood as standard Azure Web Apps and so we can create a project in Octopus that uses the `Deploy an Azure Web App` step to push the package.

 Using the project variables defined above, set the resource name and Web app.
-Since we plan on deploying first the the Staging slot, the Web App name for this step takes the format of `<WebAppName>(<SlotName>)`
+Since we plan on deploying first to the Staging slot, the Web App name for this step takes the format of `<WebAppName>(<SlotName>)`

 ![Step 1: Deploy Function](step1_deploy.png)

 ### Step 2 - Update AppSettings
 Although we could perform variable replacement to configuration files during the package upload process, the recommended way to deal with configuration values for Azure Functions is through AppSettings.
 These expose themselves as environment variables to the running function process.

 The AppSettings also contain other environment variables used by Azure Functions itself so we can't just wipe away any values contained within it.
-The safest methods is to first load the existing variables, update the few key properties we want to change, and then update the whole collection (The Azure PowerShell cmdlets dont provide a granular approach to modify individual values).
+The safest methods is to first load the existing variables, update the few key properties we want to change, and then update the whole collection (The Azure PowerShell cmdlets don't provide a granular approach to modify individual values).

 Create a `Run an Azure PowerShell Script` step and provide the following script: